Application to Record Writ

 A writ will be removed from the Torrens Title Register by the next dealing lodged provided 12 months have elapsed from the expiry of the currency of the writ (i.e. two years from the date of issue of the writ).
 See time periods related to writs for more information.

-When lodging an application to record a writ, the application must be accompanied by a statutory declaration confirming that the judgment debtor is identical to the registered proprietor of the relevant folio of the Register and outline the steps to verify that this is the case.
+When lodging an Application to Record a Writ, the application must be accompanied by a statutory declaration confirming that the judgment debtor is identical to the registered proprietor of the relevant folio of the Register and outline the steps to verify that this is the case.
 This is to ensure that the writ is recorded correctly on the title of the property belonging to the judgment debtor and not any other individual with the same name.
-For more information, please see the information, under the heading “Attachment Type – Supporting Evidence” below.
+For more information, go to the heading 'Attachment Type – Supporting Evidence' below.

 NOTE: A writ issued by a Court does not create an interest in land: see section 105(1) Real Property Act 1900.
 A writ cannot be recorded on the common property folio of a strata scheme (section 32(4) Strata Schemes Development Act 2015 ).